API Reference > Part II: Authenticate using JWT > Define settings for data collections > Categories

 Response

-When you pass the API query parameters in the REST client, the client displays a response for the parameter values that you have entered.
+When you invoke the API using a REST client, the client displays a response for the parameter values that you have entered.

-If you see the following response code, it means that the category is deleted successfully:
+If you see the following response code, it means that the category is successfully deleted:

 204 OK code